Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --assets

 The ``greppy`` binary supports asset management by the ``--assets`` switch.
-If you specify no operation or any other flag this command will show a help for all available operations.
+If you specify no operation or any other flag, this command will show a help for all available operations.

 #### install